canonical/operator/HACKING.md

 * revert
 * test

+At present, we only add a scope in these cases:

-If the PR is limited to changes in ops.testing (Harness), also include the scope `(harness)` in the title.
-At present, we do not add a scope in any other cases.
+* If the PR is limited to changes in ops/_private/harness.py, also include the scope `(harness)`
+* If the PR is limited to changes in testing/, also include the scope `(testing)`

 For example:

 * feat: add the ability to observe change-updated events
 * fix!: correct the type hinting for config data
 * docs(harness): clarify the types of exceptions that Harness.add_user_secret may raise
+* ci(testing): adjust the workflow that publishes ops-scenario

 Note that the commit messages to the PR's branch do not need to follow the conventional commit format, as these will be squashed into a single commit to `main`